MikiMiller95/Homeostatic-Tunable-Assemblies/README.md

 [Repository_README.md](https://github.com/user-attachments/files/31619768/Repository_README.md)
-This is the primary repository for the paper **Homeostatic Plasticity Enables Stable, Flexible, and Tunable Assemblies** by Michelle C Miller, Christoph Miehl, and Brent Doiron

 # Homeostatic-Tunable-Assemblies
+This is the primary repository for the paper **Homeostatic Plasticity Enables Stable, Flexible, and Tunable Assemblies** by Michelle C Miller, Christoph Miehl, and Brent Doiron.
 Code and analysis for studying how excitatory Hebbian and inhibitory homeostatic plasticity generate tunable neural assemblies, synaptic continua, and stable firing rates in recurrent neural networks.
 # Homeostatic Plasticity and Tunable Neural Assemblies

 This repository contains the simulation, analysis, and figure-generation code for a study of how excitatory Hebbian plasticity and inhibitory homeostatic plasticity produce tunable neural assemblies.
 The models examine how coupled plasticity can maintain a stable excitatory firing-rate target while allowing synaptic strength, network gain, timescales, and variability to change.